Inspire – High potential and gifted education

 • Kooringal High Performing Athletes Program

-• KHS News
+• Student podcasting and KHS News

-• Duke of Edinburgh Award
+• Local council programs and Duke of Edinburgh Award

-• Student representative council (SRC)
+• Student representative council (SRC) and leadership programs

-• Wellbeing programs
+• Wellbeing programs and whole-school inclusion initiatives

 Across NSW